iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Great idea, but I've got a problem after some hours of use, since it starts crashing just after enabling or even just opening it; both on Android 7 and iPadOs 14<br> :date: __2020-11-15 13:39:57__

-> Id like to be able to turn on dreamlab without charging.
-For example, in my evening routine, b4 I plug my phone.
-Or when home, walking around with my phone, I'd turn on drmlb.
-I don't mind if that drains my battery, because I'd be close to a charger anyway.
-Now it's hard to integrate the task of turning on drmlb into my evening routine since I can only do it when my phone is plugged in.
-A reminder to turn on dreamlab when plugging in would b helpful as well.
-Or drmlb would turn on automaticlly?<br> :date: __2020-10-29 07:51:26__

-> Installed without my knowledge.
-Vodafone is now into bloatware.
-Regardless of the good intentions and I know that they are good, you should be given the option to opt in.
-I found out about it when I started getting notifications about an App I knew nothing about<br> :date: __2020-10-27 19:27:45__

-> Simple app.
-Great idea.
-Waste of time if you're not even to advertise the thing.
-This should be am opt out app on every person's phone me.
-You should be on Facebook hammering this out to everyone.
-It feels like a box you guys have ticked, so you can talk about it at dinner parties.
-The potential of this thing could cure some major problems, use it.<br> :date: __2020-10-24 10:10:48__

-> I'm disappointed that I can't contribute more data because I'm with Telstra and not Vodafone.
-If we can help find a cure for cancer it will help save lives of people will this horrible disease.
-My 14 year old great nephew died in June from a brain tumour, it only took 10 months from diagnosis to kill him.
-We need to stop cancer from killing our love ones.<br> :date: __2020-10-24 07:13:53__

 #### 2-star reviews